roo2319/AI---Lab/readme.md

 Hello!
 Welcome to Week 2 of Artificial Intelligence.
 Congratulations for making it through Week 1.
 This week, you will be introduced to the grid world, learn how to move around it and ultimately create a spiral.

+### Possible Queries

+The following queries have been exported from the library code:

 ### How to run?

 This is one of the most important parts of the lab.
 In order to run the grid world, you need open `ailp.pl` using swipl.
 This week we are doing `lab grid` so we will pass that as a command line argument (e.g. `swipl ailp.pl lab grid`).